moose-c/Hyde-Platform/README.md

 ## Structure
 In the **prototype** folder, different components of the project can be found.
 The following are currently implemented:
-1) **raster-backend**: Creates an API to serve and download the netcdf files (rasters) from the HYDE project.
+1) **raster-backend**: Creates an API to serve the netcdf files and download png's and ascii Grid files (rasters) from the HYDE project.
 2) **timeseries-backend**: Creates an API to serve and download the txt files (timeseries per country) from the HYDE project.
 3) **website**: Contains a website displaying a map and capable of displaying rasters and timeseries using the API from raster-backend and timeseries-backend.

-## Setup locally
+## Stack
-1) Setup docker and docker compose
-2) Write .env file as indicated in .env-template file
-3) Alter data locations within `docker-compose.yml` in raster-backend & timeseries-backend
-4) Execute `docker compose up` from any or all of the components:
-    - website is accessible at http://localhost:3000
-    - raster-backend:
-        - can be viewed in browser at http://localhost:8080/ncWMS
+For each of the components, different languages are used.

+### Overarching
-        - API can be used as displayed in the folder
+- **Visual Studio Code** was used as a code editor
-    - timeseries-backend
-        - API can be used: curl http://localhost:8000/test
-        - Also as follows: curl http://localhost:8000/uopp/4/bce_1000/ce_700
+- **Docker** was used to compartmentalize different parts of the application, and to allow for easy setup on different locations.

+### Backend
+-  **ncWMS** is an existing java application that was used for serving netCDF files
+- **postgres** is a database system where the information for the timeseries is stored
+- **python** was used to fill postgres and ncWMS
+- **Flask** is a python library and was used to serve the data from postgres and additional rasker data
+- **Gunicorn** by the API, as WSGI HTTP server for managing requests

+### Frontend
+- **HTML, CSS & JS**, basic web development skils are required
+- **React**, a javascript library aiding in web development
+- **Openlayers**, a javascript library utilized for interactive maps on a webpage
+- **Chart.js**, javascript library for displaying figures